Last Updated on 3 December, 2020 by Veronica

 You’ll get a pop-up with a code again, which is the one you’ll need to make the payment.

-5. Once you have the code of your reservation, you have to make the payment within 3 hours or the reservation is canceled.
+5. Once you have your reservation code, you must make the payment within 3 hours or cancel the reservation.

-6. In order to enter Machu Picchu, you have to check-in and print your access ticket.
+6. To enter Machu Picchu, you must check in and print your access ticket.
 To do this, you have to go to the “check-in” tab and enter the corresponding data.

 Price: 200 soles, approximately 55 euros.

 I recommend you buy tickets for more than two months in advance.
-If you then decide and do it by agency, and you already have your tickets to Machu Picchu, ask them to discount it and you’re done!
+If you then decide and do it by the agency and already have your tickets to Machu Picchu, ask them to discount it, and you’re done!

 Machu Picchu is crowded at any time of the year.
-I went in February, which is the rainy season, and there were quite a lot of people.
+I went in February, the rainy season, and there were many people.
 People started arriving after 9 a.m.

-I arrived at about 7 a.m. and it was fine, especially for taking pictures, even though it was quite cloudy and the clouds came and went.
+I arrived at about 7 a.m., which was fine, especially for taking pictures, even though it was quite cloudy and the clouds came and went.

 Rainy season (November to April)

-The advantages of going in the rainy season to Machu Picchu is that there are fewer people, the landscapes are green, the climate is warmer, and the prices of the accommodations and the restaurants are usually lower.
+The advantages of going in the rainy season to Machu Picchu are fewer people, the landscapes are green, the climate is warmer, and the prices of the accommodations and the restaurants are usually lower.

 Dry season (end April to November)